SF-TAP/SF-TAP.github.io/_posts/2015-11-21-use-example-analyzers.markdown

     $ python3 http/sftap_http.py /tmp/sf-tap/tcp/http nobody

-Here, /tmp/sf-tap/tcp/http is a path to a flow abstraction interface of HTTP, and nobody is a flag specifying not to include HTTP body to outputs.
+Here, /tmp/sf-tap/tcp/http is a path to a flow abstraction interface of HTTP, and nobody is a flag specifying not to include HTTP body in outputs.

 If you access to any HTTP server when running the HTTP analyzer, you can get information of HTTP access in JSON.